 Supervised Counseling Practice

-In addition to courses, Counseling MS candidates are required to complete supervised counseling practice during their master’s degree program.
-Placements depend upon interests and specialization(s) chosen for the program.
-As students from the School of Behavioral Health, our students are routinely placed in the Loma Linda University Health Behavioral Medicine Center (BMC) and its programs.
-In addition, students may also choose to be placed in community agencies, employee and student assistance programs (EAP/SAP), and other social service organizations.
+Counseling MS students complete supervised clinical practice during their master’s degree program.
+Placements reflect interests and specialization(s) chosen for the program.
+School of Behavioral Health students are routinely placed in the Loma Linda University Health Behavioral Medicine Center (BMC) and its programs.
+Students may also choose to be placed in community agencies, employee and student assistance programs (EAP/SAP), and other social service organizations.

-The majority of candidates enter the Counseling MS program in Fall Quarter and complete at the end of Spring Quarter in their second year.
-This requires seven consecutive quarters of full-time coursework and commitment to field experience during most school vacations with the exception of major holidays.
+Most candidates enter the Counseling MS program in Fall Quarter and complete at the end of Spring Quarter in their second year.
+This requires seven consecutive quarters of full-time coursework and commitment to the practicum experience.

 The academic programs at Loma Linda University are regionally accredited by the WSCUC (Western Association of Schools and Colleges [WASC] Senior College and University Commission).
 The Licensed Professional Clinical Counselor (LPCC) program is approved by the California Board of Behavioral Sciences (BBS).

-- Loma Linda University is a Christian institution dedicated to the values of Compassion, Integrity, Excellence, Freedom, Justice, Purity, and Humility.
+- A Christian institution dedicated to the values of Compassion, Excellence, Humility, Integrity, Justice, Teamwork, and Wholeness.

 - Access to high quality field experience placements on and off campus.

-- Flexible entrance schedules and options for part-time study allow for individualization of programs to meet students' needs.
+- Flexible entrance schedules and options for part-time study.

 *Applications received by the priority deadline are reviewed first and receive admission responses earlier.
 Applications received after the priority deadline and before the standard deadline are reviewed as they are completed until the program has reached capacity.
 If you have any questions about when your application might be reviewed, please contact the program director.